szorfein/learn-ruby/README.md

     >> wherefoce.introduce
     My name is Wherefore!

+### struct
+There are another way to create class with the keyword `struct`, the example above can be rewrite like this:

+    Minstrel = Struct.new(:name) do
+      def introduce
+        puts "My name is #{name}!"
+      end
+    end

+    >> Minstrel.new('Wherefore').introduce
+    My name is Wherefore!

 ### class variable
 Class variable are prefix with two `@@`, a class variable can keep the track of how many ninjas instance we create.